 - In the larger cavity of the turkey, place any combination of vegetables and spices, or stuff the turkey as you normally would.

 - Brush the turkey with melted unsalted butter, turkey broth or other liquid as desired.
 Place the turkey on a V-rack or sturdy wire rack in your roasting pan.

-- Roast the turkey in a preheated 325°F (162°C), basting as desired until the internal temperature reaches 170°F (80°C) in the breast and 180°F (82°C) in the thigh.
-If stuffed, any stuffing placed in the cavity of the bird should reach an internal temperature of at least 165°F (74°C).Remove the turkey and let stand for 20 minutes before carving.
+- Roast the turkey in a preheated 350°F (177°C), basting as desired until the internal temperature reaches 170°F (77°C) in the thigh for an unstuffed turkey and 180°F (82°C) for a stuffed turkey.
+If stuffed, any stuffing placed in the cavity of the turkey should reach an internal temperature of at least 165°F (74°C).Remove the turkey and let stand for 20 minutes before carving.